Muhammadyusuf0415/Excel_Project/Project_1/README.md

 Although the dashboard was built as a guided project while completing **Luke Barousse's Excel for Data Analytics course**, recreating it provided valuable hands-on experience with dashboard design, dynamic formulas, and data visualization techniques.

 ---

-# 🚀 Future Improvements

-Potential enhancements include:

-- Add experience-level comparisons
-- Display salary percentiles
-- Compare multiple countries simultaneously
-- Build a Power BI version of the dashboard
-- Connect to live job market datasets

----

-# 💬 Contact

-If you have suggestions or feedback, feel free to reach out.

-- 💼 LinkedIn: *(Add your LinkedIn profile)*
-- 📧 Email: *(Add your email address)*

 ⭐ If you found this project useful, consider giving the repository a star!